-Guest piece written by Captain Andy Donaldson, Defence Head of Profession Engineering.
+Guest piece written by Captain Andy Donaldson, Team Leader for the Defence Engineering Head of Profession.

 Did you know that there is a secret society of engineers working across Defence to make your working lives better?

 Now that I have your attention, I’ll come clean and say that it’s more of a network than a society and it’s not officially secret, but it’s not very well known about so let me bring you up to speed.
 It all started five years ago when the Defence Board recognised that there was a critical shortage of engineering skills in Defence and across the UK as a whole.
 In response, the board established a new 2* senior leader role called Defence Engineering Champion, which is arguably the busiest and most prestigious secondary duty in the Ministry of Defence.

 In 2019, the Defence Engineering Champion role was expanded to recognise Civil Service Engineers as well and the title was renamed as the Defence Engineering Champion and Head of Profession (Engineering).
 Accountable to the Chief of Defence People, the role is responsible to provide leadership and oversight for all military and civilian Engineers.
 There are around 55,000 in Defence and this include a mix of regulars, reservists, and civil servants.
 The main aim is to ensure that the current and future workforce is resilient, agile, motivated, and competent to deliver Defence outputs both now and in the future.

 Rear Admiral Marshall is the current Defence Engineering Champion and Head of Profession (Engineering) and is supported by a dedicated team drawn from the British Army, Royal Air Force, Royal Navy, Civil Service and private industry partners to ensure a streamlined ‘whole force approach’.
 Together the team oversees the day to day activities and work across Defence with academia, private industry partners, professional institutes and across-Government.